 Remember that, for the primer, touch up paint and clearcoat, moderation is key.
 Apply thin coats and let them dry, preferably overnight.
 Also, give them more time if the temperature is below 70 degrees Fahrenheit.

-If you have any questions, check out our FAQ’S and instructional videos on YouTube or call us and let our friendly customer service representatives guide you through the process.
+With every shipment comes a complete set of application instructions to help you make your project perfect!
+If you have any questions, check out our FAQ’S and instructional videos on YouTube or call us at 971-770-2372 and let our friendly customer service representatives guide you through the process.

-What paint products should you buy for your Ford touchup?
+What paint products should you buy for your Ford touch up paint?

 Picking the right paint repair product is an important part of the repair process.
 Making the right choice depends entirely on the extent of the damage and what you plan to do.
 Here are the three most common choices:

 - Ford touch up paint pens.
 These are great for small paint chips where the damage is minimal.

 - Ford spray paint.
 This is great for touching up larger areas with more extensive damage.